au-ts/sddf/drivers/gpio/meson/README.md

 - PAD_PULL_UP is used to control GPIO PAD to be whether pull-up or pull-down.
 - PAD_DS is used to control drive strength {ds1, ds0}.

-There is also a lock register to lock the pin values of any of the GPIO_AO pins.
+There is also a lock register to lock the pin values of any of the GPIO_AO pins - **unimplemented**.

 ### GPIO IRQ Control

 #### IRQ sources
-There are 224 interupt sources on the OdroidC4.

 There are 8 interupt sources that can be configured to ANY of the pins in ANY of the GPIO banks.

 - 103 : gpio_irq[7]